 Along with reminding the users about their unattended cart, Nordstrom also recommends items similar to those in their cart.
 For every item in the cart, the company has provided 2 similar items which vary quite a bit in terms of their prices.
 Though not fully personalized, these suggestions are suitable for individuals with different budgets at their disposal.

-Check out this abandoned cart email from Breadbrand:
+Check out this abandoned cart email template from Breadbrand:

 This email from Breadbrand looks just like an email that you would receive from your friends.
 It’s in plain text and the flow of information is just perfect.
 Notice how at the end, in the postscript, Keith tells Sam that she specifically liked one of the products in his cart and that it’s a great choice.
 Most of the times, you tend to purchase a product if you get your friend’s stamp of approval.